ryanduchin/music-video-collector/README.md

   -also add logic to submit to the database
   -no 'add song to playlist' option (my decision)

-O * small like/follow buttons on thumbnails
+* small like/follow buttons on thumbnails
+  + ** why dont the small buttons fetch from database?

  * other user views

 ** modal creating form - how to handle successful save and adding to collection?